ethereumgeek/worldgame/README.md

 See contracts/LibraryDemo.sol for a demonstration of using a library.
 A unit test for this library is found under test/librarydemo.js.

 ## Screenshot Of Game
-Here's a screenshot of the game
+Here's a screenshot of the game:

 <kbd><img src="https://github.com/ethereumgeek/worldgame/blob/master/preview.png?raw=true" width="600" alt="Screenshot" /></kbd>